ecommerce trust seals

 trust seals at cart

-How to add trust badges to your ecommerce checkout process
+How can you add trust badges to your ecommerce checkout process?

 In this section, we’ll walk you through how to add trust badges to your ecommerce checkout.
 We’ll do it specifically for online stores that are on a WordPress website and use WooCommerce as their ecommerce platform (rather than, say, Shopify).